sushmitpalrishi/hacker-news-clone/README.md

 Since gatsby SSR has been used, SEO comes automatically with the stater pack.
 But since i am using the hello world starte pack, seo is not included, but can be added very easily.

-Unit Testing will be done using jest
+//Unit Testing will be done using jest - not done, have used mocha for node js, but gatsby uses jest

-Using Jenkins with docker form CI
+//Using Jenkins with docker form CI - was not able to fully install jenkins in my ubuntu system, not working properly